camheff/AutoJack/README.md

         -   TRowe Price
         -   Truist
         -   Schwab
     -   And more coming very soon.
-Its currently an active work in progress and I plan to add just about every broker used for RSA to the Project starting with the slowest and most annoying brokers to trade on being focused first.
+Its currently an active work in progress and I plan to add support for just about every major broker starting with the slowest and most annoying to trade on.
     -   Private Access is on Pre-Sale now, reach me on Discord ( tracer6136 ) for more details